HerveMignot/dpaste_magic/README.md

 * -1d: one day
 * -1w: one week
 * -0: never
-These are the supported expiration time supported by dpaste.de.
+These are the supported expiration time supported by dpaste.org.

 Options:
 * -o: return URL as value (for storage in a variable)